Stock market today: Asia stocks are mostly lower after Wall St rebound led by Big Tech

 In the bond market, the yield on the 10-year Treasury rose to 4.57% from 4.55% late Wednesday.

-Benchmark U.S. crude added 73 cents to $85.75 a barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standards, was 68 cents higher to $90.42 a barrel.
+Benchmark U.S. crude added 74 cents to $85.76 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standards, was 62 cents higher at $90.36 a barrel.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.